AthosPrescinato/RabbitMQ-Android/README.md

 # How its works?

-Just tapping a text in EditText and click on button "Publish Message", the message will be send to RabbitMQ and cameback showing in "TextView".
-All steps is showing in Logcat.
+Just write a text in EditText and click on the "Publish Message" button, the message will be sent to RabbitMQ and will be displayed in "TextView".
+All steps are displayed in Logcat.

 ## ScreenShots